MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-android.md

 - Android 8.0 for device management
 - Android 9.0 for mobile application management (MAM)

 Devices running Android 7.0 or older that are currently enrolled in Intune don't receive updates to the Android Company Portal app or the Intune app.
 These apps aren't available in the Google Play Store.
 If these apps were downloaded before this change, then the devices aren't blocked from enrollment.
-Policies applied to these devices continue to be deployed, but the devices aren't in an unsupported state.
+Policies applied to these devices continue to be deployed, but the devices aren't in a supported state.

 If you currently have devices running Android 7.0 or older in your organization, then upgrade or replace them.
 Use the information in this article to help you define an update strategy.
 Using newer OS versions provide better productivity and security to your users and your organization.